skhatiri/Aerialist/README.md

 - Just add `--agent docker` to the command line or update the test-description file (`agent.engine:docker`).
 - You can now use the [Command Line Interface](#command-line-interface) in your local bash.
   - check `python3 aerialist exec --help`

+**Experimental:** You can access the simulation window (Gazebo) running inside the docker container using an [X server](https://gursimarsm.medium.com/run-gui-applications-in-a-docker-container-ca625bad4638):

+- On an Ubuntu machine:

+  `xhost +`

+  `DOCKER_DISPLAY=True python3 aerialist exec --test [test-file.yaml] --agent docker`

 ### Local Test Execution